Developer Workflow

 main

-If your branch was merged, you should go update your main
+If your branch is merged, update your main

 $ git checkout main